 Brand Name: Kevzara, Kevzara Pre-filled Pen

 Sarilumab is used to treat moderate to severe rheumatoid arthritis in adults.
 Sarilumab is sometimes given together with other arthritis medicines.

-Sarilumab is usually given after other medications have been tried without successful treatment of symptoms.
+Sarilumab is usually given after other treatments have failed.

 Sarilumab may also be used for purposes not listed in this medication guide.